Where are they now? - Trevor Horn

 "The Sun Ain't Gonna Shine Anymore (Trevor Horn Remix)",

-"Walking in Memphis (Shut Up and Dance Vocal Mix)",
+"Walking in Memphis (Shut Up and Dance Vocal Mix)", "Walking

-(Garage Revival Mix)", "Paradise is Here (Sunrise Mix)",
+Revival Mix)", "Paradise is Here (Sunrise Mix)", "Paradise

-"Paradise is Here (Runway Mix)", "Paradise is Here (Glow
+is Here (Runway Mix)", "Paradise is Here (Glow Stick Mix)".

-Stick Mix)".
-It has also been released on vinyl for the
+It was also released on vinyl for the first time, with a

-first time, with a limited edition 4LP
+limited edition 4LP

 version.